tiprankstipranks

 Sony’s success depends on the ability to recruit, retain and maintain productive relations with diverse people who embrace a challenging spirit and possess the ambition to grow.

 In order to continue to create content, develop services, design, manufacture, market, and sell products, in increasingly competitive markets, Sony must attract, retain and maintain productive relations with key personnel, both internally and externally, who possess high levels of expertise and broad experience, including its executive team, other management professionals, creative talent, and hardware and software engineers.
 However, such key personnel are in high demand.
-In addition, business divestitures, restructuring or other transformation initiatives may lead to an unintended loss of experienced human resources or know-how.
+In addition, business divestitures, restructuring or other transformation initiatives may lead to an unintended loss of experienced employees or know-how.
 Actual or threatened work slowdowns or stoppages related to unionized workers, particularly in the entertainment field, could lead to delayed releases or cost increases.
+For example, in the Pictures segment, the Writers Guild of America (“WGA”) went on strike effective May 2, 2023.
+If this strike is prolonged, it may adversely affect the operating results of the Pictures segment.
+Furthermore, in Japan, with a declining workforce due to the falling birthrate and aging population, intensifying competition among companies for specialized talent, and rising labor costs, it may become difficult to secure the necessary talent if Sony’s HR system is inadequate in its design and operations.
 If these incidents occur or if Sony is unable to attract, retain and maintain productive relations with employees with high levels of expertise and broad experience as well as key management professionals, Sony’s operating results and financial condition may be adversely affected.

 Tech & Innovation